dbos-inc/dbos-docs/docs/examples/index.md

   <CardLink
     label="OpenAI Quickstart"
     href="python/examples/ai-starter"
-    description="Use DBOS and OpenAI to build a reliable cloud AI app in 9 lines of code." index="2"
+    description="Build an interactive AI application and deploy it to the cloud in just 9 lines of code." index="2"
     icon={<SiOpenai color="white" size={50}/>}
     language="python"